|SUBJECT:||SURVEILLANCE AND MONITORING TECHNOLOGY|

 Retention and Release of Information

-Images obtained through Surveillance Monitoring or Recording must be retained by the department sponsoring the authorized Surveillance Cameras for a length of time deemed appropriate for the purpose of monitoring, but not to exceed 90 days, unless such images have historical value, or are being used for a criminal investigation.
+Images obtained through Surveillance Monitoring or Recording must be retained by the department sponsoring the authorized Surveillance Devices for a length of time deemed appropriate for the purpose of monitoring, but not to exceed 90 days, unless such images have historical value, or are being used for a criminal investigation.
 Any questions regarding the retention of these images should be directed to the Panel.

 Information and results obtained through Surveillance Monitoring or Recording will only be released when authorized by the Panel.